hectorastrom/ARAUS-Soundscapes-Affective-Analysis/README.md

     - **Cleaning Process:** Removal of first and last (consistency stimuli) and attention stimulus soundscapes (as recommended by ARAUS creators for data analysis).
 Sorted by descending vibrant, pleasant, and eventful ratings using SQL.
     - **Analysis Tools:** Python with pandas for data manipulation and analysis.
     - **Key Parameters Analyzed:** Sharpness (S), Loudness (N), Fluctuation Strength (F), Roughness (R), and Tonality (T).
-    - The cleaned and sorted dataset is available in `datasets/ARAUS_precleaned.csv`
+    - The lightly cleaned and sorted dataset is available in `datasets/ARAUS_precleaned.csv`
 2. **Analysis Approach:**
     - Use Python `pandas` and `SciPy` for data filtering and analysis.
     - Isolate soundscapes based on specific affective ratings into remarkable and comparison groups.